HelixOW/UHC-Spigot/README.md

 # UHC
-The Alpha & Beta phase will only be Minecraft 1.9+ compatible.
-1.8 might be added (not 100% sure).
+In the Alpha & Beta Phase bugs of the 1.9 Version have priority to be fixed!
 ***
 ##  Informations
 - Bungeecord support.